rackerlabs/rackspace-how-to/content/cloud-servers/multi-factor-authentication-from-the-cloud-control-panel.md

 1. Log in to the [Rackspace Cloud Control Panel](https://login.rackspace.com).

-2. In the top navigation bar, click **Select a Product > Rackspace Cloud**.

-3. In the upper-right corner of the Cloud Control Panel, click the
+2. In the upper-right corner of the Cloud Control Panel, click the
-    ***userName*** menu and select **My Profile & Settings**.
+    ***Account*** menu and select **Account Settings**.

-4. In the **Security Settings** section, select **Enable** for **Multi-factor authentication**.
+3. In the **Rackspace Account Settings** section, select **Enable** for **Multi-factor authentication**.

-5. On the Register SMS Device form, select the country code for the device, and then type the device phone number.
+4. On the Register SMS Device form, select the country code for the device, and then type the device phone number.
 Click **Add SMS Device.**

     After you click **Add SMS Device**, the Identity service sends an SMS text message with a four-digit PIN to the specified phone.

-6. On the Verify Code form in the control panel, type the PIN code sent to your mobile device in the verification code field.
+5. On the Verify Code form in the control panel, type the PIN code sent to your mobile device in the verification code field.
 Then, click **Verify SMS Device**.